RakeshRanjan14/Capstone_Project/README.md

-# Model for customer churn at bank .
+# Models to analyse customer churn at a bank .
+Created 3 ML Models and comparison done and recommended better model.  .

 ## NON-TECHNICAL EXPLANATION OF YOUR PROJECT